Step 1: Planning the rain gutter replacement project

-Installing your own gutters can save you substantially over professionally installed gutters, but there are a few pitfalls to watch out for.
-Inspect the fascia and soffit (Fig. B) for signs of rotted wood, which will need to be replaced before you put up the gutters.
+Gutter replacement, which involves installing your own rain gutters can save you substantially over professionally installed gutters, but there are a few pitfalls to watch out for.
+Inspect the fascia and soffit (Fig. B) for signs of rotted wood, which will need to be replaced before you put up the rain gutters.
 Many houses have a trim board or crown molding nailed to the fascia just under the shingles.
 You’ll have to either remove this as we did or add a continuous strip of wood under it to create a flat plane for the gutters.
 In either case, prime and paint bare wood before you hang the gutters.

 - Locate downspouts in unobstructed areas where water can be directed away from the house.
 Avoid locations with obstacles like electric meters, hose bibs or sidewalks.